Opportunities and Contracts

 How does the University select its suppliers

 The University uses a range of different methods to identify and appoint suppliers.
-We do not hold lists of ‘approved’ suppliers, instead we use formal contracts, framework agreements or similar arrangements.
+We do not hold lists of ‘approved’ suppliers, instead we use formal contracts, public sector framework agreements or similar arrangements.

 Purchases below £50,000

-At this value, the University’s colleges and professional service areas are responsible for undertaking their own purchasing.
-Typically this will involve obtaining three quotations, it is up to the college or professional service area to determine which suppliers they seek quotes from.
-The Procurement Team is not directly involved in these purchases and the opportunities will not normally be advertised.
+At this value, staff in the University’s colleges and professional service areas are responsible for undertaking their own purchasing.
+Typically, this will involve obtaining (up to) three quotations where it is reasonable to do so.
+It is down to the individual with the requirement to determine which suppliers they will seek quotes from.
+The Procurement Team is not directly involved in these purchases and these opportunities will not be advertised.

 Purchases above £50,000

-The University is also subject to the Public Contracts Regulations 2015.
-This is legislation which requires purchases with values above certain thresholds to follow formal tendering procedures.
-All expenditure for goods, services or works with a total contract value above the thresholds have to be advertised on Contracts Finder and on the Find a tender website.
-The relevant thresholds are as follows:
+The University is also subject to the Procurement Act 2023.
+This is legislation which requires contracts above certain financial thresholds to follow formal tendering procedures.
+All expenditure for goods, services or works with a total contract value (excluding VAT) above the following thresholds have to be advertised on the Find A Tender website:

 Framework Agreements

 For some purchases, the University accesses suppliers (and awards contracts) through framework agreements in order to benefit from collaborative procurement.
 These are established by third party organisations such as North Eastern Universities Purchasing Consortium, The University Caterers Organisation and Scape.
-Framework agreement opportunities are advertised on Contracts Finder and on Find a Tender.
+Framework agreement opportunities are advertised on the Find A Tender site.